When Security Sells: How A Cybersecurity Marketing Agency Accelerates Pipeline For Mid-Stage B2B SaaS (2026 Guide)

 Selecting the right partner (days 7–21)

-Score on three axes: technical credibility, execution cadence, analytics rigor.
-Prioritize teams pairing senior strategists with rapid execution (first deliverable in ~7 days) and clear attribution methods.
-Contract for 3 months with milestones tied to pipeline metrics.
+Score potential partners on three axes: technical credibility, execution cadence, and analytics rigor.
+Prioritize teams that pair senior strategists with rapid execution (first deliverable in approximately 7 days) and clear attribution methods tied to pipeline metrics.
+Contract for a minimum of 3 months with milestones directly linked to pipeline outcomes, ensuring accountability and alignment with your growth objectives.

 Onboarding and the first 30 days (days 1–30)